jonathanarava/SYSC3303-Elevator-Project/README.txt

 	- Multiple different threads of the Elevator will be created in the ElevatorIntermediate Class
 	- Has getters and setters that the ElevatorIntermediate class can utilize

-Floor.java (Incomplete):
-	- Not in this iteration, but we created a skeleton to help for further iterations
-	- It makes an array of floors for each Elevator Class and sets the bounds for the elevator to go up or down

-FloorIntermidiate.java(Incomplete):
+Floor.java:
+	- This is the actual Floor
+	- Multiple different threads of the Floor will be created in the FloorIntermediate Class
+	- Has getters and setters that the FloorIntermediate class can utilize

+FloorIntermidiate.java:
 	- Similar to ElevatorIntermediate, this will take charge of threading for multiple Floor Classes
+	- Has input perameters on the number of Floors required for the system
+	- Handles packets sending/receiving to the scheduler
+	- Information to be sent to the Scheduler is taken by the Floor threads

 Setup Instructions:
 	1. Run Scheduler.java
-	2. Run ElevatorIntermidiate.java with 1 as a paramater (in the future more elevators can be implemented by changing the parameter)
+	2. Run ElevatorIntermidiate.java and FloorIntermidiate.java with 1 as a paramater for both (the order of running these two does not matter)
+	3. View three console windows for Scheduler.java, ElevatorIntermidiate.java, and FloorIntermidiate.java

 --------------------------------------------------------------------------------------------------------------------------------------------